dart-lang/language/working/0649 - Import shorthand/proposal.md

 The `:path` shorthand introduces the notion of “belonging to a package” to the *language*.
 Previously, that was only a concern for compilers and tools, but with this, it begins affecting the meaning of *source code*.
 (Arguably, it did before too, because changing language version affects the meaning of source code too, but that’s more indirect than determining which file gets imported.)

-#### Part of legacy syntax
+#### Part-of legacy syntax

 We need to remove the existing `part of` syntax based on package names before we can allow shorthand URIs in `part of` declarations.
-Potentially, we could allow only *relative* `part of ` shorthand URIs and retain the existing name-based `part of` syntax with its current meaning, just deprecated.
-That’s also potentially very confusing.

-If we remove the legacy syntax, that also removes the last non-`dart:mirrors` use of package names, and it might be worth introducing unnamed library declarations at the same time (allowing `library;` as a declaration which you can hang annotations and documentation on, without having to come up with a name).

 Removing the existing `part of foo.bar;` syntax *at the same time* as introducing a new `part of foo.bar;` syntax with a different meaning is *risky*.
 Much code has already moved to using `part of "uri";`, but there is a significant amount of old-style `part of` declarations in the wild.
 (Replacing with a URI is also not something which can be done on a file-by-file basis, the conversion needs to find the URI of the library owning the library since the name alone doesn’t describe that, which is also the major short-coming of the name-based `part of` syntax.)

+To avoid the problem, we allow only *path* references as `part of ` shorthand URIs.

-That means that a proper migration where we also change the meaning of `part of` will likely need a dedicated migration tool, making this feature a larger undertaking than without that change.
-The alternative is to say that shorthand URI syntax does not work for `part of` declarations *yet*, and the old-style name-based `part of` is now deprecated and causes warning.
-Potentially allow relative shorthand URIs, which should be sufficient for most cases.
+We can remove the existing name-based `part of` syntax, making the format simply invalid.
+That would *require* a migration (making this language change a breaking change, not just an enhancement), meaning that it requires a proper migration with a dedicated migration tool, making this feature a larger undertaking than without that change.

+We can also keep the old syntax with its current meaning, just make it deprecated, and remove it later (Dart 3.0 at the latest).
+That’s potentially very confusing, if `import foo;` means one thing and `part of foo;` means something else (but hopefully the deprecation warning will help you figure out what to do instead).

+If we do remove the legacy syntax, that also removes the last non-`dart:mirrors` use of package names, and it might be worth introducing unnamed library declarations at the same time (allowing `library;` as a declaration which you can hang annotations and documentation on, without having to come up with a name).

+#### Redundancy

+Inside the `lib/` directory (in any file with a `package:` URI), shorthands of `:path` and `/path` are equivalent.

+The former is an implicit `package:` URI into the current package, the latter is a relative path relative to the root of the current (`package:`) URI.
+Both end up pointing to the same `package:` URI.

+Since using `/` in a file with with a `file:` URI is going to be incredibly rare, we might only need `:`.

+On the other hand, since `:` is new functionality, allowing you to omit the current package’s name, but `/path.dart` is already a valid import, we could consider dropping `:` instead.

+### Case

+Our paths are still case sensitive.
+Since Dart runs on both Unixes and Windows, where file systems are case-sensitive and non-case-sensitive respectively, it has to assume that a directory can contain both `Foo.dart` and `foo.dart`.
+In practice, that never happens for someone following the conventions for naming files and directories (they’re all lower case).
+Not everyone does, though.

+We could take a stand, and *only* allow lower-case letters in shorthands, but there are thousands of files containing imports of UpperCamelCased file names (for example code converted or generated from Java classes).

+We could make the shorthand *case insensitive*, but then it becomes a new import syntax, not just a shorthand for writing a URI (because URIs are guaranteed to be case sensitive).

+It’s not clear that there is something clean we can do here, but if there was, now would be a good time to do it.

 ## Version history

 1.0: Original version uploaded as language issue [#649](https://github.com/dart-lang/language/issues/649).
-2.0: Remove shorthands for relative imports, just use the URIs, and don't allow shorthand syntax in `part` declarations.<br>2.1 Reinstate shorthands for relative imports, but keep `:` as the marker for same-package paths.
+2.0: Remove shorthands for relative imports, just use the URIs, and don't allow shorthand syntax in `part` declarations.<br>2.1: Reinstate shorthands for relative imports, but keep `:` as the marker for same-package paths.
 Grammar allows multiple leading `../`’s.
 More discussion on `part of`.

+2.2, 2021-11-02: Use `:` as marker for same-package paths and retain `/` as a path reference.
+Allow `-` in URI path segments.